Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

             "allowedMemberTypes": [
                "User"
             ],
-            "description": "Users can read and modify their todolist", "displayName": "TaskUsers",
+            "description": "Users can read and modify their TodoList but cannot see others' lists", "displayName": "TenantUser",
             "id": "a816142a-2e8e-46c4-9997-f984faccb625",
             "isEnabled": true,
             "lang": null,